antonshalak/Selenium/README.md

 describing the page and elements on it can be implemented in future if the need arises
 * This small framework lacks some features, like Run flag capability allowing to choose keywords to run/skip in test case file

+Note!: before running any tests please check the project is located at <System.getProperty("user.dir")> directory at your machine

 This is for demo purpose only and the test case is exclusively implemented for interview purposes